 - Riding Hills and Poles – I spent a lot of time riding up and down the hills in my pasture and doing trot poles with Gracie.
 Instead of focusing on getting her in shape, I focused on ways to build her hind end muscle.

 I do want to make sure anyone who reads this knows, Gracie’s issue wasn’t just a locking stifle.
 We believe she hurt her hind end as well.
-So when I say she’s only 95% healed, I’m not saying the stifle issue isn’t healed because it is.
+When I say she’s only 95% healed, I’m not saying the stifle issue isn’t healed because it is.
 The only problem remaining is a slight weakness in her hind end which causes her to occasionally “dip” in her hip when she’s walking.
-It’s nothing that affects me riding her, although I won’t grab her out of the field and go on a trail ride if it’s been months since I’ve ridden her, but if I could keep her in shape, then there isn’t anything I wouldn’t do with her.
+It’s nothing that affects me riding her, although I won’t grab her out of the field and go on a trail ride if it’s been months since I’ve ridden her.
+If I can keep her in shape, then there isn’t anything I wouldn’t do with her now.

 If you read this and still have any questions, feel free to leave your questions in the comments.
 I’ll make sure to answer them there and that way other people can see them. 🙂